Determining evolutionary equations from a single passive boundary observation: Abstract

 \section{Abstract}

-We study inverse boundary problems (IBPs) for evolutionary partial differential equations using only a {single passive boundary observation} -- a setting in which the data are generated by an unknown internal source and propagate through an unknown medium, without any externally designed active inputs.
-The primary goal is the simultaneous recovery of coupled unknown quantities, such as source terms and medium coefficients, from this severely limited information.
-In stark contrast to active measurement scenarios -- where multiple, carefully chosen inputs provide rich and structured data -- passive-observation inverse boundary problems face {two fundamental challenges}: the observable information is minimal, and multiple types of unknowns are intrinsically coupled in the boundary data.
+We study inverse boundary problems (IBPs) for evolutionary partial differential equations using only a {single passive boundary observation}---a setting where the data are generated by an unknown internal source and propagate through an unknown medium, without any externally designed active inputs.
+The primary goal is the simultaneous recovery of coupled unknown quantities, including source terms and medium coefficients, from this severely limited information.
+In stark contrast to active measurement scenarios---where multiple, carefully chosen inputs provide rich and structured data---passive-observation inverse boundary problems face {two fundamental challenges}: the observable information is minimal, and multiple types of unknowns are intrinsically coupled in the boundary data.
 Consequently, these problems have remained longstanding open questions, even in relatively simple settings, and have been studied far less systematically than their active counterparts.

 In this paper, we develop a {unified and novel framework} based on fundamental integral identities, integrating tools from harmonic and microlocal analysis together with delicate low- and high-frequency asymptotics.
 This framework provides the first systematic resolution for a broad class of such inverse problems for {second-order hyperbolic, parabolic, and Schr\"odinger equations} within a single coherent approach.
 The key technical condition we impose is that the {cardinality of the measurement dataset exceeds that of the unknowns by at least one dimension}.
-This extra dimensional room enables us to decouple the unknowns and effectively linearize the inherent nonlinearity of the inverse problem.
-As a result, the unique identifiability results we obtain not only subsume all existing results in the literature as special cases, but also cover significantly more general configurations of practical interest.
+This extra dimensional room enables us to decouple the unknowns and effectively handle inherent nonlinearity of the inverse problem.
+The unique identifiability results we obtain are arguably the best possible from a cardinality point of view.
+They not only subsume all existing results in the literature as special cases, but also cover significantly more general configurations of practical interest.
 Our framework complements several classical theories for IBPs and opens up a promising new direction with numerous potential developments.